 Alzheimer’s disease (AD) is a devastating age-associated neurodegenerative disorder characterized by progressive memory loss and cognitive decline.
 AD affects millions of people world-wide and the disease is becoming more prevalent as the population ages marking as a major public health concern.
 The main neuropathological hallmark of AD is amyloid plaques that consist of aggregated amyloid peptides derived from the proteolytic cleavage of the amyloid precursor protein (APP).
 Understanding the cell biology and molecules controlling APP localization and processing is of great significance for the mechanistic understanding of AD.
 It will provide novel insights into AD pathogenesis and can lead to the development of novel therapeutic strategies for treating or preventing AD.

 - BI582 Seminar in Biology - Neurodegeneration

-- Sullivan SE, Dillon GM, Sullivan JM, Ho A (2014) Mint proteins are required for synaptic activity-dependent amyloid precursor protein (APP) trafficking and amyloid b generation.
-Journal of Biological Chemistry, in press.
+- Sullivan SE, Dillon GM, Sullivan JM, Ho A (2014) Mint proteins are required for synaptic activity-dependent APP trafficking and amyloid-beta generation.
+Journal of Biological Chemistry, 289:15374-15383.

 - Beffert U, Dillon GM, Sullivan JM, Stuart CE, Gilbert JP, Kambouris JA, Ho A (2012) Microtubule plus-end tracking protein CLASP2 regulates neuronal polarity and synaptic function.
 Journal of Neuroscience, 32: 13906-13916.